wjhhking/jinspire.dev/_posts/2025-08-25-llm-learning.md

 So, what are some practical implications for our own lives?

-- **Embrace Lifelong Pretraining** Keep exposing yourself to new information, ideas, and perspectives — regardless of age.
+- **Embrace Lifelong Pretraining.** Keep exposing yourself to new information, ideas, and perspectives — regardless of age.
 - **Output, don’t just read/watch/listen (encode).** Teach, write, explain — that’s how knowledge sticks.
-- **Finetune intentionally.** Don’t just let work or culture shape you passively.
-Choose environments that reinforce what you want to become.
+- **Finetune intentionally.** Seek out environments and mentors that provide the right supervision for the person you aspire to be.
 - **Be conscious of your reward model.** If you don’t set it, the world sets it for you.
 And the world’s incentives (likes, clicks, quick dopamine) are rarely aligned with your deepest goals.
 - **Learn continually and on-demand.** Shift from “learn first, then do” to “learn while doing.”
 Treat every task as a chance to update your model weights.

 ## A Few New Thoughts